-Overweight women can experience insulin resistance, which makes managing a healthy weight difficult.
+Dr. Greenhouse continues, “overweight women can experience insulin resistance, which makes managing a healthy weight difficult.
 Unbalanced insulin levels may cause the ovaries to produce an excess amount of male hormones and stop releasing eggs, which makes conception challenging.
 It’s important not to forget about your partner.
-Overweight men have shown to have abnormal semen, which may attribute to low sperm count and low sperm motility (movement).
+Overweight men have shown to have abnormal semen, which may attribute to low sperm count and low sperm motility (movement).”

 It’s no surprise that smoking presents risks to your overall health.
 However, many people don’t realize the effect smoking has on fertility.
 Studies have shown that women who smoke have a 54 percent chance of taking a year or longer to conceive compared with nonsmokers.
 The delay in conception is directly impacted with the quantity of cigarettes smoked.
 The more cigarettes smoked, the more chemicals that enter the body, which increases the rate of follicular depletion and reduces estrogen levels in the body.
 Smoking affects men as well and can decrease their sperm count by 22 percent.
 Damage from smoking is not permanent and it can be improved.
 Sperm regenerates every 74 days, enabling sperm produced when stopping smoking to be of better quality.